 Land Council Officeholder means a chairperson or deputy chairperson (however described) of an Australian land council or land and sea council established under any Commonwealth, State or Territory law.

-Land Titles Legislation has the meaning given to it in the ECNL.

 Licensed Conveyancer means a Person licensed or registered under the relevant legislation of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated and in Western Australia is a real estate settlement agent for the purposes of the Settlement Agents Act 1981 (WA).

 Local Government Officeholder means a chief executive officer or deputy chief executive officer (however described) of a Local Government Organisation.

-Local Government Organisation means a local government council (however described) established under any Commonwealth, State or Territory Law.
+Local Government Organisation means a local government council (however described) established under any Commonwealth, State or Territory law.

 Nurse means a Person registered under any Commonwealth, State or Territory law as a practitioner in the nursing and midwifery profession.